zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Basically, we must determine the (approximate) distance \\(t_1\\) to the first sample along the ray given the corresponding optical depth \\(\tau_1\\).
 To solve this equation, we substitute the analytic rectangular approximation of optical depth (Equation 29), which is valid for short distances.
 Total opacity along the entire ray can be computed accurately using our numerical approximation (Equation 43).

-The second sample forms the next edge of the polygon, and we would like to compute the distance and transmittance relative to the first sample (\\(\tau_2\\) is given):
+The second sample forms the next edge of the polygon (\\(\tau_2\\) is given):

 $$ \tag{56} \tau(\bm{x}, \bm{v}, t_1) + \tau(\bm{x} + t_1 \bm{v}, \bm{v}, t_2 - t_1) = \tau_2. $$

-Or, more simply put, we solve for the relative distance given relative optical depth (w.r.t. the previous sample):
+We solve for the relative distance given relative optical depth (w.r.t. the previous sample):

 $$ \tag{57} \tau(\bm{x} + t_1 \bm{v}, \bm{v}, \Delta t_2) = \Delta \tau_2. $$

+And so on.
 Code that implements incremental importance sampling can be found below.

 ```c++
 // Uniforms.